cornell-colab/SGFDH-2020/W1-Introduction/W1 Game Plan.md

 ### After the Session: Reflection Post

-After we've met, post a new discussion in the [2019 Fellows Discussion Board](https://github.com/orgs/cornell-colab/teams/2019-fellows).
+After we've met, post a short reflection on the [2020 Fellows Discussion Board](https://github.com/orgs/cornell-colab/teams/2020-fellows).
 Address any of these questions:

 * Think about the data (or sources) that will underlie your own project.
 What issues do you foresee you may need to address as you assemble, analyze, and present your data?
 * What are some factors that are important to the success of a digital project that you want to replicate in your own project?